Hornflakes/weather-scraping/README.md

    or copy what's inside the `dist` folder

-2. create your excel at the same level
+2. replace `weather_data.xlsx` with your own excel

+   or use it (skip the next 2 steps)

 3. add the date (dd.mm.yyyy) after which you want to get data
 4. update `config.xlsx`